nbrest/kamehouse/README.md

 - Added error mappings for exceptions in web.xml
 - Redirect to error pages from angular when getting errors from the backend
 - Updated functions to import header and footer and newsletter
-- Updated javadocs
+- Updated javadocs in java and js
-- Minor java code refactors
+- Minor java and js code refactors
 #### v0.12
 - Secured application through spring security
 - Implemented login functionality